zdravkov/kendo-docs/getting-started/web/timepicker/overview.md

 ---
-nav_title: Overview
+title: Overview
-title: Overview of TimePicker UI widget
+page_title: Overview of TimePicker UI widget
 description: How to create, initialize and use TimePicker UI widget.
 ---